-Most importantly my ‘mental health’, which I measure by emotional well being, shot through the roof.
+Most importantly my ‘mental health’, which I think of as emotional well being, shot through the roof.
 I went from months of being in a very dark place, to as bright as sunshine.
-And therein lay the clue to early detection.
+And that made me think that this may be a key to early detection.

 There is an abundance of science that has described the connection between immune function and emotional well being, and notably depression.
 There is a distinct correlation between a compromised immune system and misery, basically.

 When I took a retrospective study of everything that has happened over the last few years it is clear that as my PSA went up, my emotional well being was going down.
 The more my immune system was preoccupied with dealing with my cancer, the less happiness I was experiencing, until it reached a point where I was absolutely not okay.